seadowg/milo/README.md

     EventProcessor.start()

 This call starts milo's event loop that processes occurring Events and runs callbacks.
 This should always be the last line in your milo code.

+### sbt

+You can include milo as a dependency in sbt in the following way in your `build.sbt`:

+    libraryDependencies += "milo" % "milo" % "0.0.1" from "http://raw.github.com/oetzi/milo/master/release/milo_2.9.2-0.0.1.jar"